Addressing the healthcare staffing shortage

 Methodology

-Information in this report was gathered and analyzed during July and August 2022.
-Data is from a variety of sources including Definitive Healthcare products.
+Information in this report was gathered and analyzed during July and August 2022, and was updated in July 2023.
+Data is from a variety of sources, including Definitive Healthcare products.
 All data points referenced are cited and linked throughout.

 U.S. hospital financial information in the HospitalView product is sourced from the Medicare Cost Report.
 Data is refreshed quarterly, however, it is usually from a time period of about a year in the past.
-For example, hospitals are currently submitting 2021 information.
 When possible, full-year data is reported.

 Healthcare provider information in the PhysicianView product is sourced from the NPI registry, Physician Compare, all-payor claims, and proprietary research.
 Our teams incorporate updates monthly and currently track more than 2.5 million healthcare providers.